RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Nightly-Builds.md

 Linux
 =====

-Depending on your distribution you have a few options. :)
+Depending on your distribution you have a few options. :smile:

 * We build an AppImage for every change in the `master` branch:
   * https://github.com/sqlitebrowser/sqlitebrowser/releases/tag/continuous